-We obtain personal information from you when you deposit/donate documents with us, when we issue you with a Reader’s Ticket to allow access to our collections, when you apply to volunteer, attend or participate in events we are involved in, when you order or request copies of items we hold, when you fill out visitor surveys we carry out and when you send us correspondence, enquiries and research requests.
+We obtain personal information from you when you deposit/donate documents with/to us, when we issue you with an Archives Card to allow access to our collections, when you apply to volunteer, attend or participate in events we are involved in, when you order or request copies of items we hold, when you fill out visitor surveys we carry out and when you send us correspondence, enquiries and research requests.
 This information will or may include your name, email address, postal address, telephone number, emergency contact details and third party information you may provide.

 Any personal information we gather, when we receive collections of documents for permanent preservation or when these documents are accessed, is necessary for the performance of our service carried out in the public interest and in line with, but not limited to, our legal basis for processing under the Local Government (Wales) Act, 1994 (s.
 60).

 Collections of documents we receive either internally or via a depositor/donator for permanent preservation within the archive may include special category or personal sensitive data that is necessary for archiving purposes in the public interest, or scientific and historical research purposes.

 When deciding what personal information to collect, use and hold, we are committed to making sure that we will:

 - only collect, hold and use personal information where it is necessary and fair to do so.

 - keep your personal information secure and safe.